YashB63/GFG-Daily-Questions/README.md

     Given a linked list consisting of L nodes and given a number N.
     The task is to find the Nth node from the end of the linked list.

+Day 103:

+  Q1: Linked List that is sorted Alternatingly:

+    You are given a Linked list of size n.
+    The list is in alternating ascending and descending orders.
+    Sort the given linked list in non-decreasing order.

+  Q2: Pythagorean Triplet:

+    Given an array arr of n integers, write a function that returns true if there is a triplet (a, b, c) from the array (where a, b, and c are on different indexes) that satisfies a^2 + b^2 = c^2, otherwise return false.

+  Q3: Maximum Index:

+    Given an array arr[] of n non-negative integers.
+    The task is to find the maximum of j - i (i<=j) subjected to the constraint of arr[i] <= arr[j].